StewartBarker/BpdtsTest/README.md

 ### The following 3 main projects make up the solution:

 #### Barker.Stewart.Bpdts.Test.LocationApi
-The core WebApi project that contains the controller and main functionality to make requests to the bpdts service
+The core WebApi project that contains the controller and main functionality to make requests to the bpdts api

 #### Barker.Stewart.Bpdts.Test.Services
 The service used to calculate the distance between 2 coordinates.
 Note originally I used a common algorithm to calculate this,